-- i) Approve the Forecast Outturn expenditure for 2022/23 of £417,092. - ii) Approve the maximum grant for the Signature Events Grant Fund be £5,000 per event per annum and the Signature Events Grant Fund Scheme be updated accordingly with an annual budget of £20,000 be established for 2023/24 as included in the proposed budget. - iii) Approve the Proposed Budget 2023/24 with total expenditure of £575,665 which includes: - a.
-Salaries payable to Council staff in 2023/24, as detailed in the supporting confidential report. - b.
-The inclusion of Christmas lighting, Town Greening and Town Dressing into the schedule of work for 2023/24 with costs met from the Town Projects budget. - c.
-The creation of an Elections Reserve of £30,000 met from underspending from the current year budget and thereafter a contribution of £5,000 per annum is made over the full term of the Medium-Term Financial Plan. - d.
-The budgeted transfers to and from financial reserves and the proposed level of those reserves. - e.
-The parameters and forecasts in the Proposed Medium Term Financial Plan. - iv) A formal written request be made to Eden District Council to pay the sum of £468,295 to Penrith Town Council as its precept for the year 2023/24, representing a nil increase in Council Tax.
+i) The Forecast Outturn expenditure for 2022/23 of £417,092.

+- ii) The Proposed Budget 2023/24 which would, based on the Council Taxbase, require a precept of £468,295, resulting from a nil increase in Council Tax. - iii) The salaries paid to staff in 2023/24, as detailed in the supporting confidential report. - iv) Note the position on service development proposals and approve the Council inclusion of Christmas lighting, Town Greening and Town Dressing into the schedule of work for 2023/24 and that the costs are met from the Town Projects Budget. - v) The creation of an Elections Reserve of £30,000 be met from underspending from the current year budget and thereafter a contribution of £5,000 per annum is made over the full term of the Medium-Term Financial Plan. - vi) The maximum grant for the Signature Events Grant Fund be £5,000 per event per annum and the Policy be updated accordingly with an annual budget of £20,000 be established for 2023/24. - vii) The proposed level of financial reserves. - viii) The parameters and forecasts in the Proposed Medium Term Financial Plan; and to forward these proposals, with any amendments, to Council for approval.